 She sighs heavily again and sets a grim smile.

 The independent film, Natural Love Stories, is about alternatives to hormonal contraception.
 It was dedicated to Erika Langhart because she died at the age of 24 from massive pulmonary embolisms.
-In November 2011, a blood clot traveled from Erika’s leg to her lungs and cut off the blood supply, causing a series of cardiac arrests that left her brain-dead by the time her parents made it to the hospital.
+In November 2011, a blood clot traveled from Erika’s leg to her lungs, cutting off the blood supply and causing a series of cardiac arrests that left her brain-dead by the time her parents made it to the hospital.
 The doctor told them that she died because of a contraceptive she was using called NuvaRing.

 Karen Langhart has told the story so many times to so many audiences since then that you’d think the rawness of it would subside.
 But it never did, it got worse with each telling and you can see from the video that this woman is coming apart, disintegrating before your eyes.